 Trying a gluten-free diet before diagnosis may give false-negative results.
 Therefore, seek consultation when your teen is on a regular diet that includes gluten for an exact diagnosis.

 Diagnosis Of Celiac Disease

 If the signs and symptoms are suggestive of celiac disease or if there is a positive family history, then your teen’s doctor may order the following tests (8).

-- Serology tests look for antibodies against gluten, which are produced during an immune reaction.
+- SerologyiXA branch of medicine that studies the presence of substances in the blood sample testing look for antibodies against gluten, which are produced during an immune reaction.